Skip to main content

 JWT (JSON Web Tokens)

-The most common approach for SPAs and mobile apps.
-The server issues a signed token after login, and the client includes it in every request.
+Most common approach for SPAs and mobile apps.
+Server issues a signed token after login, and the client includes it in every request.

 // Login endpoint